aridjayarecipes/cutesrecipes.web.app/content/post/1766-simple-way-to-make-award-winning-bourbon-glazed-salmon.md

 - "Lay salmon(skin side down) on top of foil, sprinkle with salt and pepper and rub into flesh.
 Brush all the glaze on top of salmon."
 - "Fold the sides of the foil up and roll down loosely to completely enclose the salmon into a packet and allow air to circulate."
 - "Bake 15 -18 minutes until almost cooked thru (still a bit pink).
 Remove pan from oven and roll back foil to expose salmon."
 - "Change oven setting to broil and place pan under broiler on upper third of oven.
 Broil 3-4 minutes.
 Watch as fish can quickly go from perfect to overcooked.
 Fish is cooked at 145 degrees.
 Pull it a few degrees sooner and allow it to rest with foil over it to finish cooking.
-You don't want to let it sit very long as it will continue to cook and become overdone and dry."
+You don&#39;t want to let it sit very long as it will continue to cook and become overdone and dry."
 categories:
 - Recipe
 tags: